URJ HELLER HIGH

 - Northern Adventure includes kayaking, visiting Druze village for a cultural and culinary experience

-- Eilat trip includes Bedouin experience, camel riding, snorkeling, and dessert hiking
+- Eilat trip includes Bedouin experience, camel riding, snorkeling, and desert hiking

 - Poland Pilgrimage includes Warsaw, Krakow, Lublin, Maidanek, Auschwitz-Birkenau concentration camps